reahl/reahl/reahl-doc/doc/whatchanged.rst

 SqlAlchemy and Elixir/Declarative
 ---------------------------------

-SqlAlchemy had to be upgraded to 0.9 (instead of 0.7).
+SqlAlchemy had to be upgraded from version 0.7 to 0.9.
 Unfortunately Elixir does not support these newer versions of SqlAlchemy, prompting us to implement the framework and all examples using `SqlAlchemy's declarative extension instead <http://docs.sqlalchemy.org/en/rel_0_9/orm/extensions/declarative.html>`_.